 The primary medical provider will typically store a patient’s health history form.
 It must therefore indicate the identification details of the doctor, which include name, address, and contact information such as contact number and email.

-Details of patient’s current problem and treatment
+Details of the patient’s current problem and treatment

-- Time: The form must record the onset of the patient’s current problem.
+• Time: The form must record the onset of the patient’s current problem.
 This is normally recorded as the date when the problem started.
 If the problem is recurring with no established pattern of occurrence, several dates may have to be recorded.

-- Location: It must also be clear where the problem is occurring.
+• Location: It must also be clear where the problem is occurring.
 For example, is the problem of pain in the heart, leg, or headache.

-- List of all the symptoms: The medical history form should also list all the symptoms the patient is exhibiting.
-Symptoms are any undesirable perceived changes to the normal functioning of the body.
+• List of all the symptoms: The medical history form should also list all the symptoms the patient is exhibiting.
+Symptoms are any undesirable, perceived changes to the normal functioning of the body.
 Common examples of symptoms associated with diseases or disorders are headache, fever, swelling, nausea, etc.

-- Allergies: Allergies are any adverse reactions (hypersensitivity) to substances.
+• Allergies: Allergies are any adverse reactions (hypersensitivity) to substances.
 People can be allergic to different substances and medications; it is imperative for the doctor to know these substances before making diagnoses and treatment recommendations.

-- Change in routine: The form must also indicate any changes in the patient’s lifestyle as some medical problems may result from these changes and not necessarily diseases.
-State any unusual activities such as travel, new exercise routine, manual duties undertaken, and diet changes implemented in the last few months.
+• Change in routine: The form must also indicate any changes in the patient’s lifestyle, as some medical problems may result from these changes and not necessarily diseases.
+State any unusual activities, such as travel, new exercise routine, manual duties undertaken, and diet changes implemented in the last few months.

-- Your health concerns: The patient should also record what they think is the problem in their words.
+• Your health concerns: The patient should also record what they think is the problem in their words.
 This subjective information provides the doctor with the starting point for diagnosing the patient.

 Patient’s past medical history

-- Past health problems and surgeries: The patient should indicate any major health problems they have had and surgeries they have undergone previously.
+• Past health problems and surgeries: The patient should indicate any major health problems they have had and surgeries they have undergone previously.

-- Systemic diseases: The health history form needs to state any existing or previous systematic diseases the patient may have had.
+• Systemic diseases: The health history form needs to state any existing or previous systematic diseases the patient may have had.
 Systematic diseases affect the entire body rather than one organ or part of the body.
 Examples of systematic diseases are flu, high blood pressure, stroke, etc.

-- Medications: A patient can also indicate any medication they are currently taking from previous diagnoses and what medications did not suit them in the past.
+• Medications: A patient can also indicate any medication they are currently taking from previous diagnoses and what medications did not suit them in the past.

-- Diagnostic tests: The medical history form must also include any health care diagnostic tests done on the individual.
+• Diagnostic tests: The medical history form must also include any health care diagnostic tests done on the individual.
 This includes blood tests, X-rays, mammograms, genetic tests, biopsies, etc.

-Patient’s family medical history
+The patient’s family medical history

 The patient’s family medical history is essential for educated diagnoses.
 The patient needs to include any prevalent conditions, diseases, and medical complications prevalent in the family line.
 Only blood relatives such as parents, siblings, blood cousins, aunts, and uncles need to be indicated.

-Patient’s recent health screenings
+The patient’s recent health screenings

-The medical history form should indicate the patient’s recent health screenings.
+It should indicate the patient’s recent health screenings.
 This section should capture the accurate dates and what the individual was screened for.

 Social behaviors that can potentially influence a patient’s health should also be stated.
 This includes behaviors such as smoking, alcohol drinking, occupations that would expose the patient to harmful substances, etc.